-- 8.1 A parent may apply for a place for their child at any time outside the normal admissions round.
-As is the case in the normal admissions round, all children whose statement of SEND or EHC plan names the school will be admitted. - 8.2 Likewise, if there are spaces available in the year group that parents are applying for, their child will be offered a place.
+- 8.1 A parent may apply for an 'out of year group' place for their child at any time outside the normal admissions round but not within the normal admissions round. - 8.2 As is the case in the normal admissions round, all children whose statement of SEND or EHC plan names the school will be admitted;

-8.3 If there are no spaces available at the time of their application, their child's name will be added to a waiting list for the relevant year group.
+- 8.3 Likewise, if there are spaces available in the year group that parents are applying for, their child will be offered a place; - 8.4 If there are no spaces available at the time of their application, their child's name will be added to a waiting list for the relevant year group.
 When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in this policy.
-Priority will not be given to children on the basis that they have been on the waiting list the longest.
+Priority will not be given to children on the basis that they have been on the waiting list the longest